eviweb/shell-quickmock/README.md

 > While waiting for some examples, please refer to the [mock tests](tests/mock_test.sh)

+### Known Issues
+* currently an expectation must be given in the form of a one line string

 ### Catalog of expectation providers
 #### shouldReceive
 Used to check the correctness of the arguments passed to the mock.